Ramabai Peshwa

-Ramabai (1750-1772), was the wife of Madhavrao Peshwa I. Her father's name was Shivaji Ballal Joshi from Solapur.
+Ramabai (c.
+1750–1772) was the wife of Madhavrao Peshwa I. Her father's name was Shivaji Ballal Joshi from Solapur.

 Biography

 She had gone to Harihareshwar in 1772 when Madhavrao's health was very serious.
 She always kept fasts for Madhavrao.
 The couple had no children.

 She was very spiritual and religious.
 She never intervened in social or political matters.
 She was described as a great person and caring for all.
 Though her mother in law Gopika bai peshwa, however, reportedly did not treat her well.

 On 18 November 1772, Madhavrao died in the temple premises of Chintamani, Theur.
 Thousands of citizens visited the site and paid their last respects to their departed leader.

-After Madhavrao's death, Ramabai wished to perform sati.
-The peshwa family including Anandi Bai, Ragho Ba, and Narayan Rao tried to stop her but she didn't budge.
+After Madhavrao's death, Ramabai wished to perform sati (self-immolation).
+The peshwa family including Anandibai, Raghunathrao, and Narayan Rao tried to stop her but she didn't budge.
 Some sources believe that she had asked Madhavrao for his permission to perform sati before he died. on his funeral pyre on the same date.
 Madhavrao was cremated on the banks of the Bhima river which was about half a mile from the temple.

-A small memorial carved out of stone rests today at this place as a reminder of this great leader and his loving wife.
+A small memorial carved out of stone rests today at this place as a reminder of this leader and his wife.